 No room to maneuver

 The other joist we had to cut into two pieces to get around plumbing.
-We could have cut the plumbing out of the way and hooked it back up again later.
+We should have cut the plumbing out of the way and hooked it back up again later.
 However, we decided that cutting the new joist would be a lot easier.
 Like the other joist, it is unitized with carriage bolts.
 Furthermore, the joint will be reinforced using a Simpson Strong-Tie mending plate.
+[2009: The architect and other members of his team, as well as the contractors all confirmed that my work was sufficient when I suggested they overhaul it.

 Bring in the garbage bin